 Hope Collins is the Birth to 5 Program Manager and is leading efforts to build a more robust early childhood system in Montgomery County.
 Her work is focused on increasing access to quality services that support families and create a strong foundation for babies and toddlers.
 Hope has a bachelor’s degree in political economics and has worked in economic development in Dayton and in communities across the country.
 Hope is a certified doula and has a passion for supporting new moms through prenatal and postnatal yoga.

-Maya Dorsey is the Director of Family Engagement and Community Partnerships.
-She works with Montgomery County school districts to support K-3 learning and the Summer and Afterschool Collaborative.
+Maya Dorsey is the Director of Equity and Collaborative Impact.
+She is the program manager for Equity Fellows, an initiative aimed at addressing systemic racism and unconscious bias in our local school districts.
+She is also the convenor of the Summer and Afterschool Collaborative.
 Previously, Maya was an elementary school dean, assistant middle school principal, reading specialist and classroom teacher.
 Maya is a graduate of Wright State University, where she received a bachelor’s degree in organizational leadership with a minor in women’s studies.
 She has a master’s degree from Grand Canyon University in elementary education and a second master’s from Antioch Midwest University in educational leadership.
 Additionally, Maya completed a reading endorsement program from Wright State University.
 She holds teaching and principal licensures.